adobe/aem-headless-app-templates/README.md

 Install [aem-guides-wknd.all-1.1.0-classic.zip](https://github.com/adobe/aem-guides-wknd/releases/download/aem-guides-wknd-1.1.0/aem-guides-wknd.all-1.1.0-classic.zip) - the `-classic.zip` contains all dependencies needed to make the WKND site work on 6.5.
 The rest of the steps are the same.

 _(source: https://github.com/duynguyen/aem-nextjs-template/issues/3)_

+## More components

+While the default components including title, text and image already gave you something cool to start with, you might want to add more complex components.
+Here we try to add the Teaser component.
+In this branch, we already created `AEMTeaser` component in React that's ready for use.

+To add a teaser in AEM, go to [Remote Next.js Page template policy](http://localhost:4502/editor.html/conf/wknd-app/settings/wcm/templates/spa-next-remote-page/structure.html) to add Teaser as an allowed component.
+See [these examples](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/spa-editor/react/map-components.html?lang=en) for more details.

 ## Troubleshooting